The cold weather has hit, and its time to dig out the box of winter running gear and the layers and ‘Where did I leave those gloves?’

 Next to footwear, its easy to double up on socks if you get cold feet, no need to buy any fancy new winter ones, simply layer up, so long as the runners still fit on over them.

-If you are running from your house, spend 5 mins warming up before you leave the house, and what better way to do it than with our 5 min challenge.
+If you are running from your house, spend 5 mins warming up before you leave the house if that helps you feel warmer leaving the door.

 Lastly if you are not running straight home at the end of your run make sure you have an extra layer in the car, you can get cold quite quickly so turn on the heat and stay warm on the journey home.